Categories

 The Evolution of Library Search

-Examples of AI Tools for Librarians
+Examples of AI Tools Librarians Can Use

 The Ethics of Intelligent Search

-In conclusion
+In Conclusion

 AI models like ChatGPT are trained on massive datasets collected at specific moments in time, which means they lack awareness of papers retracted after their training cutoff.
 When a scientific paper gets retracted, whether due to errors, fraud, or ethical violations, most AI systems continue referencing it as if nothing happened.
 This creates a troubling scenario where researchers using AI assistants might unknowingly build their work on discredited foundations.